Elmahrosa/International-Civic-Blockchain-Constitution/CONSTITUTION.md

 2. Human governance precedes automation.
 3. Civic legitimacy precedes economic activity.
 4. Transparency, auditability, and accountability are mandatory.
-5. Constitutional alignment is required before any protocol execution.
+5. Constitutional alignment is required **before** any execution.
-6. AI systems may assist analysis but may not govern, decide, or override human authority.
+6. AI systems may assist analysis but **may not govern, decide, or override** human authority.

 ---

 ## 🎯 Purpose & Scope

-This Constitution provides a modular legal and operational charter for:
+This Constitution provides a **modular legal and operational charter** for implementing:

 - Civic asset registries
 - Public governance and participation